 - Follow standard operating procedures for detecting, classifying, and reporting incidents.

-- Triage (determine scope, severity, and priority) of events in Security Information and Event Management (SIEM) tool or within other security monitoring tools directly.
+- Triage (determine scope, severity, and priority) of offenses and events in Security Information and Event Management (SIEM) tool or within other security monitoring tools directly.

 - Research vulnerabilities in applications and systems.
 Provide recommendations for resolution and track remediation activities.

 - Traffic analysis (at the packet level) and reconstruction of network traffic to discover anomalies, trends, and patterns affecting the customer's networks

 - Monitor mailboxes to detect and analyze phishing attacks as well as any suspicious outbound messages.